 Directions for Making Chilled Cantaloupe Soup

-- Purée the chopped cantaloupe in a blender until smooth.
+- Purée the chopped cantaloupe in a blender or food processor until smooth.

-- Pour purée into a medium-sized bowl and mix in the ginger root, cayenne pepper, lime juice and zest, yogurt, salt, nutmeg, and honey.
+- Pour the cantaloupe into a large bowl and mix in the ginger root, cayenne pepper, lime juice and zest, yogurt, salt, nutmeg, and honey.
+The soup should be a creamy consistency.

 - Taste and adjust sweetness if needed.